T-Meini/CS-499-Capstone/README.md

 Security awareness has been integrated into my approach to all aspects of computing.
 For example, when working with a login form, I made sure to store passwords as hashed values instead of plain text and used environment variables to store sensitive API keys.
 These steps prevented exposing confidential information in the source code and reduced the risk of security breaches.

 Taken together, these skills form the foundation of my professional identity as a computer scientist.
 The ePortfolio serves as a representation of my technical expertise, problem-solving abilities, and readiness to deliver high-quality, professional software solutions.
-It reflects my ability to bridge the gap between technical implementation and real-world application, positioning me to contribute effectively in the ever-evolving technology field.
+It reflects my ability to bridge the gap between technical implementation and real-world application, allowing me to show how I can contribute effectively in the ever-evolving technology field.

 ## Code Review